Are your rubber ducks safe for children?

 What payments will you accept?

 Ducks in the Window® accepts Visa, MasterCard, Discover, Diner, and American Express credit cards.
-For your convenience we also accept all payment methods via PayPal.
+For your convenience we also accept all payment methods via PayPal and Amazon Pay.

 How quickly will my order be processed and shipped?

 Most orders are processed, packaged, and shipped the same day (upon receipt of payment) and we use United State Postal Service (USPS) and United Parcel Services (UPS) depending on the size of the order.

 What if an item I recieved is damaged, is defective, or not working properly?

 Ducks in the Window stands by our brands and products, and our #1 goal is customer satisfaction, but most importantly we believe that we should Bring A Smile.
 For what ever reason if your smile turns upside down and results in a frown, please don’t hesitate to contact Customer Support at email@example.com or you can reach us via Chat to the right of your screen.
 You may also reach us at 508-348-5286.
 Please don't call the brick and mortar store as the will not have access to the systems to address any of your online purchases.
 The bottom line is, if for any reason the product your receive from us is damaged, defected, or not working properly we will gladly replace or credit your account.
 Upon review, any credits or replacements will be processed the same day and we will advise you if the product needs to be returned or not.
 If a return is requested, you may return the item to following address:Ducks in the WindowAttn: Returns507 Main StreetChatham, MA 02633

 Is my credit card and personal information secure when I register and place and order?